cakephp/docs/en/development/routing.rst

         ['controller' => $controller, 'action' => 'view', $id] );

-Elements with numeric keys are treated as
+Elements with numeric keys are treated as :ref:`passed-arguments`.
-:term:`pass values <pass value>` and will become arguments passed to your action.

 When using routing arrays, you can define both query string parameters and document fragments using special keys::